adaptyteam/adapty-docs/versioned_docs/version-3.0/api/client-api-objects.md

 </details>

-A `ModelSerializer` is just a regular `Serializer`, except that:
+* - A `ModelSerializer` works like a regular `Serializer`, but with some extras:

-* A set of default fields are automatically populated.
+    - Default fields are automatically added.
-* A set of default validators are automatically populated.
+    - Default validators are also set up for you.
-* Default `.create()` and `.update()` implementations are provided.
+    - Built-in `.create()` and `.update()` methods are ready to go.

-The process of automatically determining a set of serializer fields based on the model fields is reasonably complex, but you almost certainly don't need to dig into the implementation.
+    It’s a bit complex how `ModelSerializer` figures out which serializer fields match your model fields, but you likely won’t need to dive into the details.

-If the `ModelSerializer` class *doesn't* generate the set of fields that you need you should either declare the extra/differing fields explicitly on the serializer class, or simply use a `Serializer` class.
+    If `ModelSerializer` *doesn’t* create the fields you need, you can either specify the extra or different fields directly in the serializer class or just use a regular `Serializer`.

     Included Mixins:

-* A mixin class to enable sparse fieldsets is included
+    - A mixin to allow sparse fieldsets.
-* A mixin class to enable validation of included resources is included
+    - A mixin to validate included resources.

 **Properties**